hydroper-6jB4v9P1FIX/reference/src/items/functions.md

 An external function may use the `#[actionscript]` attribute with the following possible key-value pairs and names:

 - `package = "q1.q2"`: indicates the ActionScript package that qualifies the function.
-The `public` visibility is used.
+- `protected`: indicates that the imported item uses the `protected` namespace of the outer ActionScript package.
 - `name = "name"`: indicates the ActionScript property name.
 - `get`: indicates that the imported ActionScript item is a variable or virtual property and that the external function is equivalent to a get-property operation.
 - `set`: indicates that the imported ActionScript item is a variable or virtual property and that the external function is equivalent to a set-property operation.